moby/buildkit/frontend/dockerfile/docs/reference.md

 your image.
 If a label already exists but with a different value, the most-recently-applied value overrides any previously-set value.

+In a multi-stage build, labels from intermediate stages are only present in the final image if the final stage is directly or indirectly based on them (via `FROM`).
+Labels from a stage that you only reference with `COPY --from` or `RUN --mount=from=` are not included in the output image.
+Labels from the base image specified in the final `FROM` instruction are always inherited.

 To view an image's labels, use the `docker image inspect` command.
 You can use the `--format` option to show just the labels;